 Due to start a new job and wondering if you can take holidays during your probation period?
 We look at your rights, and how holiday pay entitlement works.
 When you’re on a trial period at work, it’s natural to want to make the best possible impression.
-But does this mean no holidays?
+But does this mean no annual leave entitlement?

 Many people book holidays at the start of the year so that they know the cost and can budget.
-So what if you have a new job offer and already have a holiday booked?
+So what if you have a new job offer and already have a pre-booked holiday during probation?

-It can be confusing trying to work out how probation and holiday entitlement slot together.
-We’ve got you covered as we explore your holiday rights during a probationary period at work.
+It can be confusing trying to work out how being on probation and your legal entitlement to holidays will combine.
+Our guide will outline employment law regarding leave during a probationary period at work.

-We’ll also look at how most employers will approach you having a holiday already booked before you start your new job.
+We’ll also look at how most employers may approach you having a holiday already booked before you start your new job.

-After this point, the rules aren’t so black and white.
-You should check the holiday entitlement section of your contract.
+You should check the holiday entitlement section of your contract for clarification.
 Some employers will have a policy of not allowing staff on probation periods to take holidays.
-They are within their right to do this.

 Check Your Contract

 Most companies will have a system in place for working out holiday entitlement over the year.
 All this information should be laid out clearly within your contract to understand the process before signing.

 This is particularly important if you have a pre booked holiday.
 Some work environments will expect employees to have their annual leave all at the same time.
 For example, if there is an annual shutdown of the office.